 \subsubsection{Definition}

-A partial dependence plot shows the marginal effect of one or two features on the prediction made by the model.
-It is a way of understanding the links the model made from features to the target, and that it had understood from the data.
-It also shows if this relation is linear or not, monotonic or not, \dots Partial dependence plots were first introduced in \cite{friedman2001greedy} and are also well described in \cite{molnar2020interpretable}.
-Briefly, partial dependence plots for one or two features of interest are obtained by marginalizing the predicted output over the values of all other input features.
-This marginalization is done by calculating averages in the training data, using a Monte-Carlo method, with a fixed value for the features of interest.
+A partial dependence plot shows the marginal effect of features on the prediction made by the model.
+It is a way of understanding the links the model made from features to the target and that it had understood from the data.
+It also shows if this relation is linear or not, monotonic or not, etc. Partial dependence plots were first introduced by \cite{friedman2001greedy} and are also well-described by \cite{molnar2020interpretable}.
+Briefly, a partial dependence plot for a feature of interest is obtained by marginalizing the predicted output over the values of all other input features.
+This marginalization is performed by calculating averages in the training data, using a Monte-Carlo method, with a fixed value for the features of interest.

-An important limitation of partial dependence plot is that their methodology of construction assumes independence between the features, which does not seem to be the case for ESG features.
-Results should then be handled with care.
-All partial dependence plots are made with the most recent model, the one trained with data from 2002 to 2019, on a subsample of recent ESG data.
+An important limitation of a partial dependence plot is that their methodology of construction assumes independence between the features, which does not seem to be the case for ESG features.
+This limitation is neglected here.
+All partial dependence plots are made with the most recent model, trained with data from 2002 to 2019, on a subsample of recent ESG data.